itaypai/chicken-invaders-style-game/README.md

 github.io URL: https://dannykazakov.github.io/chicken-invaders-style-game/
 ![image](https://github.com/DannyKazakov/chicken-invaders-website/assets/113122323/54556f5a-8709-4769-9482-e75aa78d37fd)
 ## Intro
-During our 3rd year in the Software and Information Systems Engineering studies, I developed this game with the help of Itay Paikin.
+During our 3rd year in the Software and Information Systems Engineering studies, I developed this game with the help of Daniel Kazakov.
 Utilizing HTML5 Canvas for rendering graphics and JavaScript for event handling, You can also enjoy this game.
 ## Technical Details